1946 Texas gubernatorial election

 The 1946 Texas gubernatorial election was held on November 5, 1946.

 Incumbent Democratic Governor Coke R. Stevenson did not seek re-election.

 Democratic Governor nominee Beauford H. Jester defeated Republican nominee Eugene Nolte, Jr. with 91.23% of the vote.

+To date, this was the last election in which a candidate for Governor of Texas won more than 90% of the vote.

 Nominations

 Democratic primary

 The Democratic primary election was held on July 27, 1946, with the runoff held on August 24, 1946.